syncfusion-content/uwp-docs/uwp/Image-Editor/Z-Ordering.md

 documentation: ug
 ---

+The following namespace is required for performing Z-ordering in the SfImageEditor control:

+* `Syncfusion.UI.Xaml.ImageEditor`

 # Z-Ordering in UWP Image Editor (SfImageEditor)

-The image editor control allows to change the position of shapes/edits that are arranged over the editor.
+The image editor control allows you to change the position of shapes or edits that are arranged over the image.
 This can be achieved using the following methods:

-1. BringToFront
+1. `BringToFront`
-2. SendToBack
+2. `SendToBack`
-3. BringForward
+3. `BringForward`
-4. SendBackward
+4. `SendBackward`

 ## BringToFront

-The [`BringToFront`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_BringToFront) method is used to bring the selected shapes or text to the front in a group of elements over an image.
+The [`BringToFront`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_BringToFront) method is used to bring the selected shapes or text to the front of a group of elements over an image.

 {% tabs %}

 {% highlight C# %}

-   editor.BringToFront();
+    imageEditor.BringToFront();

 {% endhighlight %}

 {% endtabs %}

+N> In the above code snippet, `imageEditor` is the `SfImageEditor` instance.

 ## SendToBack